Search for Books // Busca por nombre, autor o ISBN

 About the Author

-Angela Y. Davis is a political activist, scholar, author, and speaker.
-She is an outspoken advocate for the oppressed and exploited, writing on Black liberation, prison abolition, the intersections of race, gender, and class, and international solidarity with Palestine.
-Gina Dent is an associate professor of feminist studies, history of consciousness, and legal studies; chair of the feminist studies department, and director of the Institute for Advanced Feminist Research at the University of California, Santa Cruz.
-Erica Meiners is a Professor of Education and Women's and Gender Studies at Northeastern Illinois University and the author of several books, most recently For the Children?
-Protecting Innocence in a Carceral State.
-Beth E. Richie is Director of the Institute for Research on Race and Public Policy, Professor of African American Studies and Criminology, Law, and Justice at the University of Illinois at Chicago, and author of Arrested Justice: Black Women, Violence, and America's Prison Nation.
+Angela Y. Davis is Professor Emerita of History of Consciousness and Feminist Studies at UC Santa Cruz.
+An activist, writer, and lecturer, her work focuses on prisons, police, abolition, and the related intersections of race, gender, and class.
+She is the author of many books, from Angela Davis: An Autobiography to Freedom Is a Constant Struggle.
+Gina Dent is associate professor of feminist studies, history of consciousness, and legal studies at the University of California, Santa Cruz.
+She is the editor of Black Popular Culture, and lectures and writes on African diaspora literary and cultural studies, postcolonial theory, and critical area studies.
+Her current project "Visualizing Abolition" grows out of her work as an advocate for transformative and transitional justice and prison abolition.
+Erica R. Meiners is a professor of education and women's, gender, and sexuality studies at Northeastern Illinois University.
+A writer, organizer, and educator, Meiners is the author For the Children?
+Protecting Innocence in a Carceral State, coauthor of The Feminist and the Sex Offender: Confronting Sexual Harm, Ending State Violence, and a coeditor of The Long Term: Resisting Life Sentences, Working Toward Freedom.
+Beth E. Richie is Director of the Institute for Research on Race and Public Policy, Professor of Black Studies and Criminology, Law, and Justice at the University of Illinois at Chicago, and author of Arrested Justice: Black Women, Violence, and America's Prison Nation.